dlr-gtlab/gtlab-core/docs/user/workflows/graph-based.rst

 Following this principle, a chain of dependencies forms.
 Intelli Graphs use this dependency-chain to evaulate each node in the correct order.
 Hence, when evaluating a graph the nodes with no inputs are evaluated first.
+The nodes "downstream" are then evaluated as they become ready.

-It should be noted, that for most nodes not all input ports must be connected.
+It should be noted that for most nodes not all input ports have to be connected.
 Further, a node is still evaluated even if none of the output ports are connected.

 Nodes, that are not dependent on each other are evaluated in parallel by the Intelli Graph system.